adolfoalvarez/adolfoalvarez.github.com/_posts/2014-09-07-plumbers-chains-and-famous-painters-the-history-of-the-pipe-operator-in-r.md

 - arrange: re-order the rows

 Then, almost one year later, in <a href = "https://github.com/hadley/dplyr/commit/57f76ed560ac52590f7ded3d013db8fb19f7d627 " target="_blank">October 9, 2013</a>, the first pipe in dplyr appears.
 The function was denominated `chain`, but also the package introduced its first operator for the pipe: `%.%`.
 The idea behind the introduction of the chain was simplify notation for applying several functions to a data frame.
-Without the chain function, you need to read the verbas from inside out:
+Without the chain function, you need to read the verbs from inside out:

 {% highlight r %}